-We are pleased to announce the commencement of an exciting new after school club.
-Girl Power is our new STEM club for all girls in Year 4.
+We are pleased to announce the commencement of an exciting after school club following our second successful year of funding from Rolls Royce.
+Girl Power is our STEM club for all girls in Year 4.
 STEM stands for Science, Technology, Engineering and Maths.
 The government's plan for education has included a focus on encouraging more young people, especially girls, into studying STEM subjects to a higher level.
 The number of women in STEM careers is far fewer than men.
 Here at Matchborough First School Academy, we believe this is an imbalance that needs to be redressed.

 We have been very fortunate to receive funding from Rolls Royce plc to help us run our STEM project for the rest of the year.
 With the funding, we are able to offer our girls club varied opportunities in all areas of STEM learning, to engage, excite and retain their interest in STEM in the hope that many go onto careers in science, engineering and technology.